Code-Institute-Submissions/anthonycaf-Milestone1/README.md

 ##
 **How did my project come to real website.**

-It was a lot by trial and error, but i also made some [sketches](../wireframe)
+It was a lot by trial and error, but i also made some sketches. the sketches can be find in the wireframe map.

 ##
 **Features**